Shadowfax-Data/OpenFoundry/docs/docs/tutorial-apps/create-a-streamlit-app.md

 Once your data connection has been set up, you are ready to build your first Streamlit Application!

-To begin, let's navigate to the Apps tab, from there you will see any streamlit applications that you have made.
+To begin, let's navigate to the Apps tab, from there you will see any Streamlit applications that you have made.
 To create a new application simply click the `+ New App` button.
 This will prompt you to provide the following

 - **Name:** The name of your application